 Tip #3: Make sure you have plenty of space around the windows to maneuver.

-if you have heavy furniture in front of windows that prevents you from getting access to them (think a piano or sofa), make a plan for how you will move those pieces prior to instalation day.
+if you have heavy furniture in front of windows that prevents you from getting access to them (think a piano or sofa), make a plan for how you will move those pieces prior to installation day.
 You may need to enlist the help of a strong friend to help you clear the path for film installation.

 Tip #4: Give the room a good vacuuming prior to window film installation.

 Dust particles or animal hair can become airborne as you are moving around the project site and could potentially stick to exposed film while you are installing it.
-It’s a good idea to remove as much dust, dirt and pet hair from a room as possible.
+It’s a good idea to remove as much dust, dirt, and pet hair from a room as possible.
 We recommend giving it a good dusting and vacuuming before you begin the window film installation.

 Tip #5: Clean the inside of your windows.